galex/galex.github.io/_posts/2017-10-21-Kotlin_Workshop_with_Svetlana_Isakova.md

 Svetlana is also the co-author of [Kotlin in Action](https://www.manning.com/books/kotlin-in-action) together with [Dmitry Jemerov](https://twitter.com/intelliyole?lang=en).
 Get the book and use **KOTLINTLV** for a 45% coupon code!
 A really good read if you are interested in Kotlin :)

 Experience wise, I do not have as much mileage as I would like to have at this point.
 I've rewritten from scratch a Gradle Plugin we use at work (in which I improved execution speed from ~2 minutes to 8 seconds thanks to coroutines!).
 I also wrote an Android podcast app for [Talking Kotlin](https://taklingkotlin.com) where [Hadi Hariri](https://twitter.com/hhariri) interviews developers about their beginnings and experiences with Kotlin.
-The app will be open sourced when published.
+The app will be open-sourced when published.

 This workshop came perfectly on time for me to clarify some features I didn't really get before ([the concept of Nothing](https://twitter.com/crafty/status/921292662724063233) and what is going on with suspended functions in coroutines, mainly).